 Following the hearing, the Supreme Court launched a special technical committee tasked with creating a mechanism for the mandatory reporting and blocking of online content of rape and child porn.
 Based on the recommendations of the committee, which includes representatives of all tech firms and Prajwala’s own pro bono counsel, the Supreme Court is expected to issue relevant guidelines on the policing of images and videos of sexual violence at the end of August.

-The project was shortlisted for the 2017 TrustLaw Collaboration Award.
+The project won the 2017 TrustLaw Collaboration Award.